gajdipajti/arduino_stepper_control/README.md

  * If you need help, open an issue, so I can track them.
  * If you have any suggestions, open an issue.
  * If you use the repository give a star.
 It is good to know, that someone uses the code you have written.
+ * ISSUES with Arduino Leonardo:
+   * The Leonardo board does not support the Motor Shield v1.
+   * The Leonardo board does not handle SerialEvents.
+[FIX](http://forum.arduino.cc/index.php?topic=150558.msg1131262#msg1131262)